Clay soil can be challenging to grow vegetables in.

 You also need to make sure that you aerate and loosen up your clay soil before planting.

 This is especially true for any long tapered root crops or deep rooted crops (they might not do well the first season unless you add some top soil or peat moss for drainage).
 The rain will compact your loosened soil again but it really helps before planting and gives crops a better chance to spread their roots downwards.
-If you get many weeks of heavy rains in the spring you might not have great success with germinating directly sown crops.
+After many weeks of heavy rains in the spring you might not have great success with germinating directly sown crops.
 If this is the case you can delay planting or transplant seedlings into the garden.

 Mulching for Clay Soil

 Mulching is greatly beneficial for building up clay soil by adding organic matter.
 It’s also excellent for pathways!
 We mulched most of our garden pathways with sedge straw.
+Here’s my review of using different plant mulches between straw, wood chips and hay.

 When clay soil gets wet and compacted down it gets slimy and slippery, that’s not fun to walk on!